Diversity, Equity, Inclusion, and Belonging

 Mercy Montessori strives to strengthen our community and broaden our vision and understanding of living mercy and seeking justice to build a truly authentic and inclusive community.
 Guided by our Mercy mission, we deepen our understanding and appreciation of a diverse community and recognize the ongoing opportunities in listening to and learning from one another.

 Our school strives to exemplify a microcosm of our greater society by enrolling a diverse student body.
-Our unique, income-based sliding tuition scale and commitment to educating children with diverse abilities and learning differences support us in achieving this mission.
+Our unique, income-based sliding tuition scale, commitment to diversity in our student body, and our focus on educating children with diverse abilities and learning differences support us in achieving this mission.

 This strategic plan is the culmination of more than 15 months of planning and work.
-We believe that the work outlined in our DEIB Strategic Plan is necessary to support our educational team, our students, and our parents.
+We believe that the elements outlined in our DEIB Strategic Plan are necessary to support our educational team, our students, and our families.
 It is part of our mission to educate each child to become a contributing member of society.

 It is our hope that this work will inspire awareness within our community, foster conversation, grow our understanding of various identities and experiences, and identify opportunities for advocacy.

 We are proud to present a snapshot of the many achievements our DEIB team has completed to date.
 This list includes 32 individual items across nine categories!
 We have incredible momentum and are excited to see this work continue to enhance inclusivity and belonging at Mercy.

 Our committee first met in July of 2022.
 Their goal was to draft and refine our strategic plan.
 The committee will continue to meet monthly and will oversee the implementation of the strategic plan and provide reporting to our community.

 - Nicole Keith*